tbrunz/wine-bottles/README.md

 automagically hand off to an internal script in the image's root directory, which (being application-independent), would read an adjacent app config file
 to determine where the launcher is for the Windows application.
 Then it would run it for you.
-And when you shut down the application, it would resume and unmount the image file.
+And when you shut down the application, it would resume to unmount the image file, then shut itself down.

 How cool would that be?